SecuritasMachina/SecureWall_Secure_Router/README.md

 # Secure WiFi Router, Prevents Malware, Viruses, Ransomware & Advertisements from touching your devices and helps preserve your privacy

+### Created by
+Charles Havranek who has been an Ethical white hat hacker for 20 years and counting.
+Also responsible for securing systems in the financial and government worlds.

 # [Wiki - Installation](https://github.com/SecuritasMachina/SecureWall_Secure_Router/wiki)